gelijergensen/FingerTrees/README.md

 ## Sets

 Since finger trees are trees under the hood, we can also take advantage of them to implement sets.
-To do this, we actually combine two different monoids: `Size` from above, as well as `Last a` which always returns the second argument.
+To do this, we actually combine two different monoids: `Size` from above, as well as `Last a`, which always returns the second argument.
-If we maintain the invariant that the finger tree holds elements in ascending order, then `Last a` is actually equivalent to the maximum element in the (sub)tree as serves as "signposts" for quick insertion/deletion which preserves the invariant.
+If we maintain the invariant that the finger tree holds elements in ascending order, then `Last a` is actually equivalent to the maximum element in the (sub)tree.
+This serves as "signposts" for quick insertion/deletion methods which preserve the invariant.
 ```haskell
 data Last a
   = NoLast